Reflections for the 29th Week in Ordinary Time 2011**

 Jesus, let your fire burn in our hearts as we try to serve you and bring your word to others.

-Friday of the Twenty-Ninth Week of Ordinary Time
+Friday of the 29th Week in Ordinary Time

 “You know how to interpret the appearance of the earth and sky; why do you not know how to interpret the present time?”